 Chambers was founded in 1977 as a radical set based at 8 King’s Bench Walk in Inner Temple, and quickly developed a reputation for civil liberties work – a reputation of which we remain proud.
-In November 2006, due to expansion in terms of members and workload, chambers moved to larger premises at 1 Mitre Court Buildings, remaining there until December 2014, before moving to newly refurbished premises offering upgraded IT facilities and improved disabled access at 15 New Bridge Street, our current home.
-To coincide with our move out of the Inn, chambers rebranded as 1MCB Chambers.
+In November 2006, due to expansion in terms of members and workload, chambers moved to larger premises at 1 Mitre Court Buildings: we remained there until December 2014, when we moved out of the Inn and rebranded as 1MCB Chambers.

 Chambers owes much of its present character to the leadership of Len Woodley QC, who was head of chambers for the twelve years from 1988 to 2000.
 Len’s genius was to be radical without being showy.
 His achievement was to be one of the first black barristers to be Queen’s Counsel, Recorder and Bencher of the Inner Temple, while retaining complete integrity and devotion to the service of his clients and fellow members of chambers.
 In keeping with Len’s endowment of the Leonard Woodley Scholarship, to be awarded to black or Asian students at the Inner Temple, we remain committed to facilitating access to the profession to groups which are underrepresented at the Bar.

 In 1988, Chambers invited Nelson Mandela, who was then serving a life sentence, to be an honorary door tenant.
 The invitation, offered as a mark of solidarity with the South African freedom struggle, was accepted by Mr Mandela, and his name was on our board until he became President of South Africa in 1994.